 Fighting flawed metrics in public relations

 Advertising Value Equivalent (AVE) festers as a public relations metric.
 It's changing but slowly.
-Here's what a best practice measurement approach looks like.

 “Worked in media measurement for all his life, achieved nothing.
 That’ll be on my tombstone," joked Richard Bagnall.

 We’d met for lunch and were talking about the ongoing need for education to drive up standards in public relations measurement.